 Herpes simplex is no different to other herpes viruses: all of us have at least three of them.
 Most of us have had chickenpox (herpes zoster).
 Chickenpox can recur as shingles when you get older.
 Most of us have had herpes simplex 1 or 2, or both.
 At least 25% of us have cytomegalovirus (HH-5).
-Nearly all of us are positive for Epstein Barr (HH-4) antibodies.
-Even if you've not had symptomatic herpes simplex infection, well over 90% of the adult population in many countries has had the virus.
+Nearly all of us are positive for Epstein Barr (HH-4) antibodies, which causes glandular fever.
+Even if you have not had symptomatic disease, well over 90% of the adult population is infected.
+And most of us get human herpes virus (HHV) 6 and 7 by the time we are aged 2 years.

-To be infected with a herpes virus is therefore a state of normality, not an abnormality.
+To be infected with a herpes virus is a state of normality, not an abnormality.
 It happens to all adults, some of us with symptoms and some without.
 The key thing is not whether you are infected or not, but whether it is causing symptoms or not - and if it is, then what can be done about it.